ANU-Rocketry/control-panel/README.md

     1. Go to your home folder (`cd ~`)
     1. Clone this repository (`git clone https://github.com/pstefa1707/LJSoftware`)
     1. Go into the repository (`cd LJSoftware`)
+1. Install Python 3.10 from source (based off this: https://itheo.tech/installing-python-310-on-raspberry-pi)
+    1. `wget -qO - https://raw.githubusercontent.com/tvdsluijs/sh-python-installer/main/python.sh | sudo bash -s 3.10.0` (this will take an hour)
+    1. `sudo python3.10 -m pip install --upgrade pip`
-    1. Run `sudo pip install -r requirements.txt`
+    1. `sudo python3.10 -m pip install -r requirements.txt`
         1. The sudo is VERY IMPORTANT.
 Otherwise the startup script will not be able to find the pip modules because they'll be locally installed otherwise
 1. Configure startup script
     1. `sudo nano /etc/rc.local`
     1. Replace the contents with: